 Come explore a variety of postdoctoral training opportunities available in the Department of Psychology.
 Our aim is to provide a superb training experience to future leaders in pediatric psychology in the provision of clinical service and research.

 As a fellow, you will have the opportunity to work closely with the unique St. Jude patient population.
 Our patients include childhood cancer survivors as well as children with cancer, sickle cell disease and other hematological disorders, and infectious diseases such as HIV/AIDS.
-Fellows receive clinical training in assessment and intervention with infants through young adults.
+Fellows have opportunities for clinical training in intervention and assessment with infants through young adults.

-All positions emphasize clinical investigation and offer supervised clinical hours for those desiring licensure.
+For those desiring licensure, clinical and clinical-research track positions offer supervised clinical hours.
 St. Jude is a recognized APPIC member (www.appic.org).
 Opportunities for collaborations are available with the University of Tennessee Health Sciences Center and the University of Memphis, Department of Psychology.
-To apply to the program, visit the APPA CAS application website.
-St. Jude is participating in the APPIC Uniform Notification Date of February 25, 2019, for post-doctoral fellowships.
-For more information, please see the APPIC website.

 About St. Jude